yanxurui/qb-monitor/README.md

 # qb-monitor

-A simple web app to monitor multiple qbittorrent instances
+A simple web app to monitor multiple qbittorrent instances.

 ## Usage
 1. Copy `config.json.default` to `config.json` and add your qb info there.
 (Edit to this file can take effect without restarting the service)